-Classrooms, camps and daycare centers are common sites of severe or life‑threatening allergic reactions (anaphylaxis), so it's important that your child with potentially life-threatening (severe) allergies is prepared with an anaphylaxis action plan should anaphylaxis occur.
+Classrooms and camps are common sites of severe or life‑threatening allergic reactions (anaphylaxis), so it's important that your child with potentially life-threatening (severe) allergies is prepared with an anaphylaxis action plan should anaphylaxis occur.

 FARE is a nonprofit organization dedicated to supporting those affected by food allergies and anaphylaxis, and offers a variety of resources for parents, child care facilities, schools and camps.

-With the EpiPen4Schools® program, Mylan Specialty L.P. offers four free EpiPen® or EpiPen Jr® (epinephrine) Auto‑Injectors, upon qualification, which includes having a valid prescription, to public and private kindergarten, elementary, middle and high schools in the US.
+With the EpiPen4Schools® program, Mylan Specialty L.P. offers four free EpiPen® (epinephrine injection) or EpiPen Jr® (epinephrine injection) Auto‑Injectors, upon qualification, which includes having a valid prescription, to public and private kindergarten, elementary, middle and high schools in the US.

 To participate in EpiPen4Schools®, a school nurse or other authorized school representative must visit www.EpiPen4Schools.com to download the order and certification form, and then fax or email the form with a valid prescription to 1‑973‑718‑4328 or email@example.com.
 Alternatively, school representatives can call 1‑973‑845‑7600 to speak with a live representative.
 There is no requirement for a school to purchase additional EpiPen® Auto‑Injectors or any other Mylan Specialty products.